| |

 Although I love to bake complicated cakes and pastries, I also enjoy a good, old-fashioned, no bake dessert.
 Parfaits (and their close cousin, the Eton Mess) rank near the very top of my no-bake list.

-While berries, yogurt, and cream are some of my favorite summertime parfait ingredients, this cranberry and orange parfait recipe brings together some of the best flavors of winter.
-Featuring cranberry mousse, crushed ginger snap (ginger biscuit) cookies, pieces of fresh orange, cranberry compote, and bits of candied stem ginger, this parfait makes an easy no-bake dessert for your Friday night dinner.
+While lime curd and whipped cream (or peanut butter and jelly!) rank at the top of my favorite summertime parfaits, this cranberry and orange version brings together some of the best flavors of winter.
+Featuring cranberry mousse, crushed ginger snaps, pieces of fresh orange, cranberry compote, and bits of candied stem ginger, this parfait makes an easy no-bake dessert for a winter evening.

-As a bonus, many of the ingredients lend themselves to advance preparation, so this seasonal parfait also offers a stress-free option for winter entertaining.
-(The only thing you’ll need to do is assemble everything just prior to serving, but that only takes a couple of minutes!)
-The ingredients are easily doubled, tripled, or quadrupled if you’re serving a crowd.
+As a bonus, many of the ingredients lend themselves to advance preparation, so this seasonal parfait also offers a stress-free option for entertaining.
+You’ll need to assemble everything just prior to serving, but that only takes a couple of minutes.
+And the ingredients are easily doubled, tripled, or quadrupled if you’re serving a crowd.

 Ingredients for Making This Orange and Cranberry Parfait Recipe